grosv/sundial/README.md

 The hard part starts now.
 Things like "Next Tuesday at 4 pm" and even better "Next Tuesday at 4 in the afternoon" and the gold standard would be "Christmas Eve at ten to midnight".

+### Shout Out

+This is the first package I've built using [Nuno Maduro's Skeleton PHP](https://github.com/nunomaduro/skeleton-php).
+It was a great experience.
+I'm definitely going to use it again and I wouldn't hesitate to recommend it to anyone looking for a really solid PHP package boilerplate to kickstart their project.